-More information can be found on my CV, last updated on 2023/09/26.
+More information can be found on my CV, last updated on 2025/05/21.
+For a more recent one, feel free to reach out via email.

 Ph.D. in Computer Science, 2022 - Ongoing

-ETH Zürich - Swiss Federal Institute of Technology, Zürich, Switzerland 🇨🇭
+ETH Zurich - Swiss Federal Institute of Technology, Zürich, Switzerland 🇨🇭

 M.Sc. in Computer Science, 2019 - 2022